 Designated district courts (Landgerichte) have jurisdiction to rule on cartel damages actions, irrespective of the amount of damages claimed.
 In follow-on actions, the courts are bound by the finding that an infringement of competition rules has occurred to the extent that such a finding was made in a final decision by the Federal Cartel Office (FCO), the EU Commission or a competition authority in any EU member state.
-The 9th amendment to ARC provides detailed procedural rules for claims, which are contained in sections 89b to 89e.
+The 9th amendment to ARC has implemented detailed procedural rules for claims (sections 89b to 89e, ARC).